department-of-veterans-affairs/va.gov-vfs-teams/content/06-vets-developer-docs/04-vets-website/03-forms/00-form-tutorial.md

 ![](/va-digital-services-platform-docs/assets/develop/images/forms/field-with-label.png)

 Note that `uiSchema` doesn't follow exactly the same structure as `schema`: you don't need the `properties` object.
-This is because `uiSchema` treats everything without a `ui:` prefix as a field name, which one exception for array fields.
+This is because `uiSchema` treats everything without a `ui:` prefix as a field name, with one exception for array fields.

 Changing the the `type` property in your field will change the data accepted and also the way it displays on the form.
 You can change it to be `boolean` and get a checkbox and `number` to get a number input.
 If you want a `select` box, you use JSON Schema's `enum` property: